christopherstyles/ruby-extensions-experimental/README.md

 ## Introduction

-This project contains experimental extensions to the Ruby standard classes, for use exclusively as a process of exploration. ie, just play!
+This project contains experimental extensions to Ruby standard classes, for use exclusively as a process of exploration. ie, just play!

 ## What's included